Review – The Real Heart of the Universe

 Rating

 The book has a K+ rating.
-For the most part, it is pleasant.
+For the most part, the scenes are pleasant.
 But there is some violence.
 Language is mild.

 Upshot for the Real Heart of the Universe

-So I think this one works rather well as a bridge story between introducing the storyline and then ending it.
+So I think this one works rather well as a bridge story between introducing the storyline and then its end in the third book.

 The Victorian era may be interesting to people, but it doesn’t mean they know too much about it.
 So some of my writing has been to deal head on with any misconceptions.